zonca/zonca.dev/posts/2021-10-12-kubernetes-hadoop.md

 ---
+aliases:
+- /2021/10/kubernetes-hadoop
+categories:
+- kubernetes
+- jetstream
+date: '2021-10-12'
 layout: post
+slug: hadoop-kubernetes-jetstream
 title: Deploy Hadoop on Kubernetes on Jetstream
-categories: [kubernetes, jetstream]
-slug: hadoop-kubernetes-jetstream

 ---

 We are deploying the good old Hadoop on top of Kubernetes on Jetstream.
 Don't ask why.